tomzx/blog.tomrochette.com-content/agi/a-procedure-for-writing-programs/article.md

 	102 --Yes--> 103[Implement it]
 ```

 Most of the time a single straightfoward solution will fit the bill for all the given requirements and implementation will be the next step.
-However, it happens from time to time that multiple solutions valid and you will have to determine the pros/cons of each solution in order to make the best choice for the given situation.
+However, it happens from time to time that multiple solutions are valid and you will have to determine the pros/cons of each solution in order to make the best decision for the given situation.
 In any case, one will want to:

 * Reduce risk
 * Maximize flexibility
 * Minimize coupling
 * Plan for the solution to be potentially replaced by another one

+Once a solution has been picked out, it's time to establish the construction order.
+Here, there are two approaches: top-down or bottom-up.

+Top-down consists in preparing the high-level structures and slowly drilling down into the implementations details (similar to how I approached the program analysis).
+Generally, I'll outline the various things that will be done in pseudo-code or comments within the functions, then create the function call and the function definition.
+Repeat this until you reach the low-level implementation.
+At this point, I have not defined the parameters of any of the functions, simply the function call flow.
+Then it is time to think about what will go from one function call to another.
+Finally, when all of this is done, it is time to go into implementing the "empty" functions with actual low-level logic as all the high-level logic/communication has been established previously.

+Bottom-up consists in writing down the low-level features that you will need.
+This can generally done if you already have a good idea of the different components you'll need to construct your overall program.
+I think of this approach as one you'd generally use if you know how to do certain things already but no library is available on hand.

 # See also
 * [Automated programming](../automated-programming)